gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Import-AadrmTemplate.md

 You can store a maximum of 500 custom templates (published or archived) in Azure.
 If you can't import templates because you have reached this limit as a result of keeping many archived templates, consider exporting them to save the information locally and then removing these templates from Azure RMS.

-For more information about custom templates, see [Configuring custom templates for the Azure Rights Management service](https://docs.microsoft.com/information-protection/deploy-use/configure-custom-templates).
+For more information about custom templates, see [Configuring and managing templates for Azure Information Protection](https://docs.microsoft.com/information-protection/deploy-use/configure-policy-templates).

 ## EXAMPLES